 If you are interested in learning about your family history and where you come from, genealogy might seem like an essential step in finding out more.

-With the growth of technology, the genealogy tools and gadgets out there for learning about your family have been steadily increasing.
+With the growth of technology, the genealogy tools and gadgets out there for learning about your family and building a family tree have been steadily increasing.

 In fact, it may seem overwhelming, but some great tools can help you make the most of your search.

 If you want to learn more about where you came from and your family’s history, read on to learn about the different tools and gadgets that are perfect for any budding genealogist.

 When you are looking up documents or looking at hard copies of documents in your genealogy binder, it may be helpful to scan them for future perusal.

 A portable scanner can help you take real-time scans of the paper record and then store them on an SD card.

 Some scanners are wireless and will be perfect for this kind of project.